-For applicants to M.D.,C.M. and joint programs
+For applicants to M.D.,C.M. and joint program

 Undergraduate degree requirements

-- The basis of admission degree is a 120 credit (4-year) or equivalent Bachelor's degree from a recognised, accredited institution, in any discipline OR a 90-credit program from a Quebec university where the applicant obtained a diploma of college studies (Diplôme d'études collégiales; "DEC") in a pre-university program.
+- The basis of admission degree is a 120 credit (4-year) or equivalent Bachelor's degree from a recognized, accredited institution, in any discipline OR a 90-credit program from a Quebec university where the applicant obtained a diploma of college studies (Diplôme d'études collégiales; "DEC") in a pre-university program.

 - Minimum of 60 consecutive graded credits complete at the time of application.
 Performance in courses not yet completed at the time of application must be comparable to the level of performance seen in the academic records submitted at the time of application.
 A marked decline in academic performance in the final term(s) may lead to withdrawal of an offer of admission.

 - A full course load (e.g. 12-15 credits) is expected in regular sessions.
 Summer or other interim sessions are acceptable, provided that a full course load is maintained during regular sessions.

 - A-Levels (et al.) / French Baccalaureate (Bacc Français, et al.) / International Baccalaureate (IBO) are not eligible substitutes for a Bachelor’s degree.